NL33/twitter_clone/README.md

 --set up accounts (Devise gem used)

+--users get welcome emails when they set up accounts

 --post "tweets" (dynamic AJAX functionality used)

+--users get email notification if they are mentioned in another's tweet

 --view their profile page and pages of other users